The hellhound has always been a creature of interest for me and many others.

-It is impossible for any other being to use them to fulfill their own needs if this conflicts with their master’s wishes.
+It is impossible for any other being to use them to fulfill their needs if this conflicts with their master’s wishes.

-For the quest to end, one of the participants has to have met their demise; whether the prey or the hellhound itself, nothing matters.
+For the quest to end, one of the participants must have met their demise; nothing matters, whether the prey or the hellhound itself.

 Hellhound’s Hellfire breathing.

 These creatures can do a lot with their mouths and have the enviable ability.

-They are brilliant and may occur in phantom or ghostly properties or in a physical form, which is as scary as the other.
+They are brilliant and may occur in phantom or ghostly properties or physical form, which is as scary as the other.